-The Mirena IUD was approved by the FDA in 2000 as a form of birth control.
-Since then, thousands of lawsuits against Bayer HealthCare Pharmaceuticals, the device’s manufacturer, have called the IUD’s effectiveness into question.
-Although promoted as a safe and reversible way to prevent pregnancy, many women have suffered severe and debilitating complications from using Mirena IUDs, including severe pain, bleeding, and perforation of the uterus.
-Bayer is accused of concealing the risk of these complications.
+The Mirena intrauterine device was approved by the U.S. Food and Drug Administration (FDA) in 2000 as a form of birth control.
+Since then, thousands of lawsuits against Bayer HealthCare Pharmaceuticals, the device’s manufacturer, have called the intrauterine device’s effectiveness into question.
+Although promoted as a safe and reversible way to prevent pregnancy, many women have suffered severe and debilitating complications from using Mirena IUDs, including pseudotumor cerebri, pain, bleeding, and perforation of the uterus.

 Do you need to file a Mirena IUD lawsuit?Talk with an attorney now

 The legal complaints filed by women against Bayer for its IUDs are all related to the severe side effects of Mirena.
 Many of the lawsuits currently being filed have to do with a serious condition known as pseudotumor cerebri (“false tumor”), which can cause tumor-like symptoms in the brain.
 In early 2018, Bayer announced a settlement that resolved thousands of other lawsuits related to perforations and migrations caused by Mirena birth control devices.

 Pseudotumor Cerebri / Idiopathic Intracranial Hypertension

 Pseudotumor cerebri (PTC), also known as idiopathic intracranial hypertension (ITC), is a buildup of cerebrospinal fluid in the brain.
 As fluid accumulates, it can cause pressure on the brain, leading to a number of symptoms similar to a brain tumor (“pseudotumor” means “false tumor”), from vision and balance issues to mental or memory problems.